male-infertility

-Overview Male Infertility
+Overview about Male Infertility

 Infertility is more common than most couples perceive.
 In the present day, as many as one in seven couples trying to have a baby will have fertility-related issues.
 Studies suggest that by 2025, nearly 10 million couples will experience problems in achieving conception.
+Infertility affects an estimated 15% of couples globally, accounting for 48.5 million couples worldwide.
+Male infertility is found to be the sole reason for 20-30% of infertility cases and accounts for 50% of cases overall.

 What is male infertility?